The Exorcist is 1971 horror novel by William Peter Blatty, which was adapted into a 1973 film.

 - Driven to Suicide: The Gemini Killer in Legion.

 - Evil Versus Evil: The theme of "evil against evil" is prevalent, starting with Merrin's archeological trip to Northern Iraq where he finds a demon statue that the natives stated was an evil artifact to combat evil.
 This foreshadows Karras' "evil act" of accepting Pazuzu into himself, to save Regan: also, suicide's a mortal sin in the Catholic Church.
+The reason it works is that Karras, like Christ, is willing to give his life to save another (John 15:13).

 - It Amused Me: